-Audio playback support in the DIABLO16 Processor enables the uLCD-35DT module to play audio WAV files stored in the micro-SD memory card.
-PWM and an on-board audio amplifier with 8Ω speaker ensure ample audio output capability.
-A simple instruction enables the user to play/pause/stop audio files while continuing the execution of the user application code, such as display updates, touch recognition, communications, etc. The audio system also allows real time pitch change of audio samples.
+Audio playback support in the DIABLO16 Processor enables the uLCD-220RD module to play audio WAV files stored in the micro-SD memory card.
+An external amplifier is required, as the output of the uLCD-220RD is a filtered PWM only, with separate amplifier enable signal.
+A simple instruction enables the user to play/pause/stop audio files while continuing the execution of the user application code, such as display updates, communications, etc. The audio system also allows real time pitch change of audio samples.